How to Clean a Fence Before Staining

 First things first.
 Get that safety gear on.
 Attach your garden hose to your power washer.
 Then attach the high-pressure hose that goes from the washer to your spray wand.
 Fill your power washer with water before turning it on.

-Starting at the top of your fence, spray a small area at an angle and from about 12 to 24 inches away.
-Using a downward motion, work your way from the top to the bottom of the small section of fence you’re working on.
-Keep the wand and water flow moving.
-If you stop in one spot for too long, you’ll damage the wood!
+Start at the top of your fence.
+Spray a small section at an angle from about 12 to 24 inches away.
+Using a steady downward motion, work your way from top to bottom on that section.
+Keep the wand and water moving—don’t let it stay in one spot too long or you risk damaging the wood.

-Once you’re done that section give it a quick check to make sure it’s clean.
-If not, repeat the cleaning steps above until you’re satisfied.
-Move onto the next section and so on, until your entire fence is cleaned for staining.
+After cleaning the section, check to see if it’s clean enough.
+If not, repeat the process until you’re satisfied.
+Then move on to the next section and keep going until your whole fence is ready for staining.

 The best Guide on Youtube to Prepping, Cleaning and Power Washing your Fence.
 It’s long, but, its an awesome How To Guide.